anydonym/anydonym/README.md

 # Greetings.
-I exist and think, learn, feel, perceive, code HTML/CSS/JS and am inclined to Philosophy.
+I am `/ˌe-nē-'dȯ-nim/`.
+I think, feel and perceive.
+I also code HTML, CSS/LESS and JS/TS.

-Here's some cool frivolous information:
+Here is some frivolous information:
 + 📛 Pronoun: they
-+ Existentialist.
-+ Currently working on a *language* (usable language, not a "ficitious" one) and other random code projects.
++ Currently working on a language, another language and other projects.
-+ Also check out my CSS themes!
-+ Imagine a false optimism... nvm, just "Imagine a place"